boradori/census_toy_api_test/README.md

 ## What I tested and how
 - I tested Census Toy API with **pytest** and **requests**.
 - There are three ActionTypes, **CountByGender**, **CountByCountry**, and **CountPasswordComplexity**.
+- I generated random users via **randomuser.me** API.
+- The generated random users are passed to Census Toy API to test since they store user information on gender, country, and password complexity.
-- **top** values can be added via CLI to limit the number of results; 'top' values are optional and default values are 5.
+- **top** values can be added via CLI to limit the number of results; **top** values are optional and default values are 5.
 - I made combinations of **top** value and the number of users using CLI and **parametrize** decorator.
 - I made a **test_utils.py** file to store common functions that are used in multiple test cases.
 - I used pytest's **parametrize** decorator to run the same test with different parameters for positive and negative tests.